■ site map

 Thus, the radiated energy is defined by its frequency (of oscillation) or its wavelength.
 Since this energy comprises two distinctive forms, namely electric and magnetic force, the unit form of radiated energy is called electromagnetic wave, and its spatial expansion is electromagnetic field.

-All forms of man-made electromagnetic radiation - electrical fields, radio waves, TV, radars, cell phones, security (screening), medical/diagnostic - are created by manipulating atoms into releasing electromagnetic radiation.
-As such, it is a part of electromagnetic spectrum, which encompasses the entire range of electromagnetic radiation, from its lowest to its highest frequencies.
+All forms of the man-made electromagnetic radiation - electrical fields, radio waves, TV, radars, cell phones, security (screening), medical/diagnostic - are created by manipulating atoms into releasing electromagnetic radiation.
+As such, it is a part of electromagnetic spectrum, which encompasses the entire range of electromagnetic radiation, from its lowest to its highest frequencies - or, correspondingly, from its longest to its shortest wavelengths.
 The EM spectrum is, somewhat arbitrarily, divided into a number of sub-ranges.

 Following table shows the electromagnetic spectrum, with some of the main sources of electromagnetic pollution.